gitter-badger/sdmx-sax/README.md

 for comments please email me <jsg at internode.on.net>

-SDMX-SAX is now LGPL software, the GPL is a carnivorous plant, containing the sweet nectar of stealable code, but exposes you to the legal teeth of the EFF.
+SDMX-SAX is now LGPL software